JasperV/dotfiles/README.md

 make notes for self - commands etc... -> read manuals and readme's

-idempotent when running all scripts (paul irish, kalkayan, mikemcquaid, mths)
+idempotent scripts (paul irish, kalkayan, mikemcquaid, mths)

 configure all installed apps - save configs in mackup or in dotfiles - make that work from install again, also use that for sensitive files - .npmrc etc. which contain keys and such finder config as well?